-Just like any forecast, projections from leading analysts vary as to what's in store for the housing market in 2019.
+Just like any forecast, housing price predictions made by leading analysts vary in 2019.

 Sure, expectations for homebuyers and sellers will rely heavily on location and price range as always.
 But that offers little certainty for the market expectations as a whole.